 The committee comprises Malcolm Matthews (Musical Director), representatives from the Ottery St Mary Choral Society, St. David’s Players and FORCE Cancer Charity.
 The 2013, 2015 and 2017 concerts were also a great success, raising £15,000, £17,500 and £21,000 for FORCE.

 Sadly Dick passed away in early 2019 having lived with cancer since 2000.
-His dream had been to take the overall total raised for FORCE to £100,000 at this autumn’s concert seventh Classics Galore! concert in 2017.
+His dream had been to take the overall total raised for FORCE to £100,000 at the seventh Classics Galore! concert in 2017.
 We are delighted to announce that we are now in excess of Dick’s goal of £100,000 and the figure will once again rise in our 2022 spectacular.

 Classics Galore! is held every two years and is now established as one of Exeter’s largest and best-loved indoor concerts, filling the University of Exeter Great Hall to capacity with an audience of well over 1,000.
 A full orchestra is joined by a brass band and two choral societies, singing or playing both individually and together during the evening.
 The stage at the Great Hall is specially extended to accommodate more than 200 musicians and singers.

 The concerts are specially arranged for those with an interest in the lighter side of classical music.
 Each piece is no more than seven or eight minutes long and is usually immediately recognisable.
 One or two works are sometimes included that are perhaps not so well known but are nevertheless enjoyable.
 There might be film music, themes from television, songs from musicals mixed with Handel, Rossini and Offenbach – so there is something for everyone!
 The finale – with audience participation – is of course in true Proms tradition – Pomp and Circumstance, Rule Britannia! and the like, complete with a soprano soloist suitably attired!